mavolin/hashets/README.md

 ## About

 Hashets (a portmanteau of 'hash' and 'assets') is a utility for handling cache busting of static assets.
 It works by adding the hash of the file's contents to the file name.

 ## Main Features

 * ⚡ Three options:
-    1. Either generate files before compiling,
+    1. Either generate files with hashed names before compiling,
     2. use `hashets.HashToDir` or `hashets.HashToTempDir` at runtime,
     3. or create a `hashets.FSWrapper` which translates requests for hashed file names to their original names.
 * 🧒 Easy integration into templates by using a map of file names to hashed file names
 * 📦 Support for `fs.FS`
-* 🏖 Hassle-free versioning, that only causes refetching of files only when their contents change (vs. `?v=1.2.3`)
+* 🏖 Hassle-free versioning, that only causes refetching of files when their contents change (vs. `?v=1.2.3`)

 ## Examples